-I am on my way to Jerusalem, heading to the Jerusalem Cinematheque on an invitation to attend a screening of a movie produced by my friend Hilla.
+I am on my way to Jerusalem.
+I am heading to the Jerusalem Cinematheque on an invitation to attend a screening of a movie produced by a friend.
 I drive from Tel Aviv, and chose to leave a bit earlier for the trip.
 Three and a half hours early to be exact.
 That is a long time.
 Most days this drive takes about an hour.
 But this is holiday time, and I chose to play it safe.
 My early departure proves itself worthy as soon as I leave the neighborhood.
 Traffic is a nightmare all around.
 Swarms of cars congest every street, merging in a slow and tense crawl into intersections and struggling to exit them.
 When I finally make it onto Netivey Ayalon, the highway that crosses Tel Aviv, I find it too overcrowded with traffic.
 More than an hour of stop and go traffic passes before I get on Highway 1, the road to Jerusalem.
 The situation there does not fare better.
 Traffic is mostly a standstill.
 The logjam gives rise to road stress.
 Drivers cut in traffic, change lanes, and tailgate for the mere illusion of getting there faster, anywhere they might be heading.

 The pilgrimage to the holy city is a ritual thousands of years old.
 From a time when the Holy Ark stood inside the Temple on Mount Moriah, and a succession of kings ruled Israel and Judah.
 Taken three times a year, during the holidays of Sukkot, Passover, and Shavuot, the pilgrims went up to offer sacrifices to God, and tend to some stately matters such as paying taxes.
 In those times pilgrims from the port city of Jaffa area would travel several days to the city gates.
 Today, the only standing remain from the Holy Temple is a portion of its retaining wall.
 The Western Wall, the most sacred place for Jewish people, attracts thousands of daily visitors.
 Many come to visit or pray.
 Some leave notes of personal wishes between the massive stones.
 The times are modern, but the tradition of pilgrimage is popular as ever, and it is in full force tonight.